If you have any online footprint related to crypto, you probably got a phishing email at least once.

 Ledger wallet owners have been under attack from scammers through most of 2020.
-Ledger wallet customers have been debating whether Ledger sold their data, but it seems Ledger is actually not to blame.
+Ledger wallet customers have been debating whether Ledger sold their data.
+Ledger finally admitted in December 2020 that the company suffered a data breach in July 2020 and customer data are being sold online now.

 Email & Reddit: Ledger Wallet Phishing

-The Ledger phishing campaign is most active via e-mail and on the official Ledger Reddit forum,
+Since mid 2020, the Ledger phishing campaign has been most active via e-mail and on the official Ledger Reddit forum,

 The emails will typically come from an email address such as

-Alternatively, it may download a malicious copy of the Ledger Live application that will, again, steal your seed.
+- Alternatively, it may download a malicious copy of the Ledger Live application that will steal your seed through a more sophisticated method.
+This is essentially a malware.

 Telegram & Reddit: Bitfinex & Other Exchange Support Staff Imposter